eclipse-apoapsis/ort-server/website/docs/user-guide/concepts/external-services.md

 ## Environment Definitions

 For artifact repositories you often need to generate configuration files for package managers&mdash;such as Maven's `settings.xml` or NPM's `.npmrc`.
-ORT Server creates these files from _Environment Definitions_ specified in your `.ort.env.yml`-file.
+ORT Server can create these files based on so-called _Environment Definitions_ specified in a `.ort.env.yml`-file that is committed to the repository under analysis.

+The map of environment definitions uses the case-insensitive package manager plugin ID as the key.
-Depending on the package manager, the environment definitions have different properties.
+Depending on the package manager, the environment definitions may have different properties which are specified as generic string pairs.

 ### `.ort.env.yml` Examples